CodeLouisville/Front-End-Project/README.md

 ### 1. Create poster. ###
 Have students create a poster, using html and css.
-Get creative, you can do anything from motivational, phrases, movie, band posters.
+Get creative, you can do a motivational, phrase, movie, or band poster.

 https://codepen.io/charger71/pen/aezepV